janvipathak9654-wq/JavaFunGames/README.md

 ---

 ## General Notes

-- Both programs use the class name Main.
-Save each game in a separate .java file if you want to run them independently.
 - Make sure Java is installed to compile and run the programs.
 - You can adjust the number of attempts or ranges in the programs as desired.
 - Perfect for beginners learning Java programming, loops, conditionals, and console input/output.